By Nerea Boada, on 17 March 2021

-Trying to form a marketing plan without any objectives is like trying to prepare for a vacation without knowing the destination.
+Trying to create a marketing plan without any objectives is like trying to prepare for a vacation without knowing the destination.
 Should you pack a coat and gloves, or a bathing suit and flip flops?
 If you don’t know where you’re going, you can’t properly plan.
-Similarly, without any marketing objectives, it is impossible to optimize your plan to receive the best results.
+Similarly, without any marketing objectives, it is impossible to optimize your plan to get the best results.

 Marketing Objective Definition

 Although it's common to hear these two words used interchangeably, marketing goals and marketing objectives are actually two separate things.
 Marketing goals are long term, expansive, and are often inspired by the mission and purpose of a company.
 On the other hand, marketing objectives are more specific in scope and should be measurable, either using statistics, time frames, or both.